Dearborn Federal Criminal Defense

 What Is Nick’s Experience in Federal Cases?

-As stated before, Dr. Nick Oberheiden has served individual and corporate clients in hundreds of government investigations, federal litigation matters, and in particular health care fraud defense cases.
+As stated before, Dr. Nick Oberheiden has served individual and corporate clients in hundreds of government investigations, federal litigation matters, and in particular healthcare fraud defense cases.
 Nick does not use junior lawyers, paralegals, or secretaries and all clients receive Nick’s personal attention.
-You should call Nick today at 866-Hire-Nick if you have questions about a federal situation.
+You should call Nick today at 888-680-1745 if you have questions about a federal situation.
 Ask Nick about his specific experience and past success rate in cases like yours and experience an honest, fully transparent (and proud of his track record) lawyer.